0xProject/0x-monorepo/packages/testnet-faucets/README.md

 ## Installation

 This is a private package and therefore is not published to npm.
-In order to build and run this package locally, see the [Install Dependencies](#Install-Dependencies) section and onwards below.
+In order to build and run this package locally, see the contributing instructions below.

 ## Contributing

-We strongly recommend that the community help us make improvements and determine the future direction of the protocol.
+We welcome improvements and fixes from the wider community!
 To report bugs within this package, please create an issue in this repository.

-Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.
+Please read our [contribution guidelines](./CONTRIBUTING.md) before getting started.

-### Install Dependencies
+### Install dependencies

 If you don't have yarn workspaces enabled (Yarn < v1.0) - enable them: